 Made good on his promise to bring in measures

-Thailand’s central bank governor made good on what was a recent promise to relax capital outflow requirements.
-The measures are intended to ease the upward pressure on the Thai baht which the bank boss believes still to be driven primarily by capital flows rather than a reaction to Thailand’s strong current account position and current account flows.
+Thailand’s central bank governor has made good on his promise recently to relax capital outflow requirements as a possible way to ease the upward pressure on the Thai baht which the bank boss believes still to be driven primarily by capital flows rather than a reaction to Thailand’s strong current account position and current account flows.

-The bank boss alluded to this in his New York speech when he outlined the peculiar problems that Thailand is experiencing as an emerging market with a strongly performing currency.
+The bank boss alluded to this at a major speech in New York recently in which he outlined the peculiar problems that Thailand is experiencing as an emerging market with a strongly performing currency.

-The measures announced by Veerathai Santiprabhob on Wednesday are quite extensive.
-They allow exporters to keep revenue abroad while also encouraging Thai investors to invest in foreign markets including securities and property.
+The measures were announced by Veerathai Santiprabhob on Wednesday and are quite extensive.
+They allow exporters to keep revenue abroad while also encouraging Thai investors to invest abroad including in securities and property.

-Range of thresholds moved and red tape cut
+Range if thresholds moved and red tape cut

-One of the most eye-catching proposals will allow Thai retail investors to invest in offshore securities up to $200,000 per year.
-The threshold for investment in property abroad remains at $50 million but now such property can be purchased in the names of family members.
+One of the most eye-catching proposals will allow Thai retail investors to invest in offshore securities at up to $200,000 per year.
+The threshold for investment in property abroad remains at $50 million but now such property can be purchased in the name of family members.